huangbeidan/Spider/README.md

 Main functions:

-- Read rawurl.txt seed file and generate requests to Google Custom Search
+- Read rawurl.txt seed file and generate requests
-- Return result JSON files and save them into local disk
+- Use Google Custom Search to get the most updated content of seed websites (e.g. 1 day);
-- Extract all the links from all the JSON files and write the link file to local disk
+- Extract urls elments from the acquired JSON file and delete the unwanted urls(ads,emails,surveys,etc.)
 - Nutch crawl result and Solr parser the index
 - Clean up the JSON file
 - Convert the JSON file into CSV for topic models